naturalis/trait-organismal-ungulates/terms/terms.md

 ## AVGTravelDistance
-- The average amount of kilometers a mature species can walk/run per day.
+- The average amount of kilometers a mature member of the species can walk/run per day.
 The size of the home range is used when information about the average travel distance cannot be found.
 - Kilometers
 - Sources:
 - 1) Estes RD.
 The Behavior Guide to African Mammals: Including Hoofed Mammals, Carnivores, Primates.
 Berkeley (Calif.): University of California Press; 2012.